HTML Guides for standard

 The < and > characters have special meaning in HTML — they signal the start and end of tags.
 When the parser encounters </>, it sees what looks like a closing tag with no element name, which is invalid in HTML.
 This sequence can appear in your markup for two main reasons:

-- Unescaped text content: You’re trying to display the literal characters </> as visible text on the page (common in tutorials, documentation, or code snippets), but the browser interprets them as markup rather than content.
+</>as visible text on the page (common in tutorials, documentation, or code snippets), but the browser interprets them as markup rather than content. - Mistyped end tag: You intended to write a proper closing tag like

 This matters because browsers may silently discard the malformed tag or interpret it in unexpected ways, leading to broken layouts or missing content.
 Screen readers and other assistive technologies may also struggle with the resulting DOM structure.
 Properly escaping special characters and writing well-formed tags ensures consistent rendering across all browsers and devices.